billthefarmer/gurgle/README.md

 checked that they haven't been used recently.

 ## Meaning
-Tap the word once it has been guessed to display the meaning.
+Tap any word once the puzzle has been solved to display the meaning of that word.

 ## Share
 ### Image